bovetliu/mapcover/README.md

   }
 }
 ```
-With those HTML template and Less(css), you can create one custom Map Marker like this
+With those HTML template and Less(css), Soon you will create one custom Map Marker like this.

 ![alt text](https://github.com/bovetliu/mapcover/blob/master/assets/img/custom_marker_ss.png "Screen Shot of one custom marker")

+Somewhat like using google map API, before creating one google marker, you need to pass in an option object.
+The same thing applies here.
+Following shows the option object for a `Custom Marker`

 ```javascript
 var custom_marker_option = {